WinVector/Examples/rebalance/ROC_shape.md

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->

 We now move to some more natural examples.
-In this case we are simulating the results of classication score that is [beta-distributed](https://en.wikipedia.org/wiki/Beta_distribution) when conditioned on the depending variable or outcome.
+In this case we are simulating the results of classification score that is [beta-distributed](https://en.wikipedia.org/wiki/Beta_distribution) when conditioned on the depending variable or outcome.
 This is a very plausible and common situation.